Documentation Home

 The group replication local address must be different to the host name and port used for SQL client connections, which are defined by MySQL Server's hostname and port system variables.
 It must not be used for client applications.
 It must be only be used for internal communication between the members of the group while running Group Replication.

 The connection that an existing member offers to a joining member for Group Replication's distributed recovery process is not the network address configured by group_replication_local_address.
-Up to MySQL 8.0.20, group members offer their standard SQL client connection to joining members for distributed recovery, as specified by MySQL Server's hostname and port system variables.
-From MySQL 8.0.21, group members may advertise an alternative list of distributed recovery endpoints as dedicated client connections for joining members.
+In MySQL 8.0.20 and earlier, group members offer their standard SQL client connection to joining members for distributed recovery, as specified by MySQL Server's hostname and port system variables.
+In MySQL 8.0.21 and later, group members may advertise an alternative list of distributed recovery endpoints as dedicated client connections for joining members.
 For more details, see Section 20.5.4.1, “Connections for Distributed Recovery”.

 Important